wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <ins>**Your Turn:**</ins> You can move nearby, speak and do one other action, like casting a spell or attacking.

-<ins>**Attacking:**</ins> The referee will tell you if the attack is easy, normal or hard to hit.
+<ins>**Attacking:**</ins> The referee will tell you if the target is easy, normal or hard to hit.
 Roll Dexterity.
 If you hit, roll your weapon’s damage die and the referee subtracts it from the target’s HP.
 Reducing a monster’s HP to 0 kills it.
 A die roll of 20 on an attack means double damage.

 _On the monsters' turn, they might attack you.
 In this case, you'll have to dodge._

-<ins>**Dodging:**</ins> The referee will tell you if the attack is easy, normal or hard to dodge.
-Roll Dexterity.
+<ins>**Dodging:**</ins> The referee will tell you if the monster's attack is easy, normal or hard to dodge.
+Roll Dexterity to avoid it.
 A die roll of 1 on a dodge means double damage.

 <details markdown="1">
 <summary><i>Example: Combat</i></summary>
 *Gretchen is fighting a dangerous troll.
 She acts first.
 On her turn, she yells at her teammate Beau to stop being a coward, swings her sword at the troll, and moves to the edge of a pit, hoping to lure the monster into a precarious position.
-The referee tells to make a normal attack roll, so she rolls a D20 and adds her Dexterity hoping to get above 15.
+The referee tells her to make a normal attack roll, so she rolls a D20 and adds her Dexterity hoping to get above 15.
 The result is 18, it's a hit!
 Her sword inflicts 1D8 points of damage to the troll, who is infuriated.*

 *It's the troll's turn!
 The referee announces that the monster chases her to the edge of the pit and swings its club at her.
 She must dodge!
 She rolls a D20 and adds her Dexterity.
 15!
 It is not enough to avoid the troll's powerful blow.
 The referee rolls the monster's damage: 8.
-Gretchen loses that many Hit Points, reach 0.
+Gretchen loses that many Hit Points, bring her to 0.
 She starts dying.*
 </details>
 </details>